ComputationalRadiationPhysics/isaac/INSTALL.md

       * `set(ALPAKA_ROOT "${CMAKE_SOURCE_DIR}/alpaka/" CACHE STRING  "The location of the alpaka library")`
       * `set(CMAKE_MODULE_PATH ${CMAKE_MODULE_PATH} "${ALPAKA_ROOT}")`
 * __CUDA__ for Nvidia accelerators.
 At least version 7.0 is needed for ISAAC, if CUDA acceleration is needed at all.
-If only OpenMP and TBT is via Alpaka is needed, CUDA is not needed:
+If only OpenMP or TBB via Alpaka are needed, CUDA is not needed:
   * _Debian/Ubuntu_ (official repositories, at least Ubuntu 16.04 for CUDA 7.0):
     * `sudo apt-get install nvidia-cuda-dev`